JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 - Install Active Directory
 - Create an Admin and Normal User Account in AD
 - Join the Client to the Domain
-- Setup Remote Desktop for non-administrative users on Client
+- Setup Remote Desktop for Non-Administrative Users on Client
-- Create additional users and log into the Client with one of the users
+- Create Additional Users and Log into the Client with one of the Users